andre-st/dotfiles/GAMING.md

 - brand image: "Nintendo is for children and females"
-	- although having 'mature' games with deeper stories, crime and blood, see my manly games list in [History section](#history); there are USK/PEGI 18 but no "AO-rated" titles (I don't miss switch-pr0n);
+	- although having 'mature' games with deeper stories, crime and blood, see my manly games list in [History section](#history); there are USK/PEGI 18 but no "AO-rated" titles (I don't miss switch-pr0n)
-      confuses marketing to children with children-only market;
+    - confuses marketing to children with children-only market;
-      many mature games are ports from the manly consoles, though
+      many mature games are ports from the _manly consoles_, though
-    - whatever _adult_ means when it comes to video games, since adults are expected to seek real adventures rather than just play (practice) them (movies/books?);
+    - whatever _adult_ means when it comes to video games, since adults are expected to seek real adventures rather than just play (practice) them (movies/books?)
-	- "family friendly", but many Games imho often adhere to childish aesthetics (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies - Chibi aesthetic - nowadays)
+	- "family friendly", but many Games imho actually adhere to childish aesthetics (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies - Chibi aesthetic - nowadays);
+      I like Japan but Kawaii pop culture not so much
 	- male adult bearded Switch-Youtubers in children's rooms, surrounded by little dolls (amiibo) and stuffed Nintendo-merch animals
 	- Yakuza-devs: "not cool outsiders night-creatures elite platform"
-    - _r/tomorrow_ toxic but has a point
+    - subreddit _r/tomorrow_ toxic but has a point
 - 'spring noise' in my right analogue joystick after few days of using (new device!)
 	- temporarily/regularly solved without physical disassembly:
 	```